tirmizee/SpringBoot-Web-Mvc-Security/README.md

 - Multiple Languages web application
 - Forgot password send Email reset password
 - Forcing user to change expired password
+- Uploading both data and files in one form using Ajax

 ## Building and running